The Master of Arts in Higher Education Program

 - Attend the Summer Institutes Program of the Master of Arts in Higher Education Program at Geneva College for three years, beginning in June 2015;

 - Receive a one-third discount in tuition for three years;

 - Receive a $1000 award each year for three years;

-- Serve as assistant editors for the Rehoboth Journal, which is an online collection of relevant resources and commentary on topics connected to the field of higher education;
+- Curate an online collection of relevant resources and commentary that may be of interest to others in the field of higher education;

 - Be required to participate in a two-day colloquium each year for three years, including a $300 voucher towards colloquium expenses;